 In the supplied instructions it stated to cut the FPCM wire behind the actual fuse panel and connect the 17v wire to this.
 We didn’t like the idea of doing it this way as it seemed a bit untidy and not well thought out.
 So here is what we did.

-We bought a mini multi meter fuse socket, you can find these on ebay, this plugs directly into the fuse that powers the FPCM and allows you to solder terminals onto the exposed pins.
+We bought a fuse socket, this plugs directly into the fuse that powers the FPCM and allows you to solder terminals onto the exposed pins.

 We tested the FPCM fuse for which side of the fuse was power and which side was sending that power to the control module.
 We then wired the power source from the power side of the fuse socket to the BAP and the 17v source to the other side.
 This resulted in a very neat install and nothing on the car was cut in order to complete the install.